Documentation Index

 Context Tree Fingerprint

-The cache uses a fingerprint of the context tree to detect changes:- Glob all
+The cache uses a fingerprint of the context tree to detect changes:

 - If any file is added, removed, or modified, the fingerprint changes and all cache entries are invalidated